szepeviktor/debian-server-tools/webserver/WordPress.md

 ### Use child theme

-Premade themes can be updated using a child theme.
+Purchased themes can be updated using a child theme.

 ### Redis object cache